weihaocao/weihaocao.github.io/_posts/2017-11-25-quantum-computing.md

 \bigskip
 \noindent
-One key two-qubit gate is the controlled-$NOT$ gate, which performs the $NOT$ operation on the second qubit conditioning on the truth of the first qubit.
-The representation of $CNOT$ is
+One key two-qubit gate is the controlled-$NOT$$ gate, which performs the $$NOT$$ operation on the second qubit conditioning on the truth of the first qubit.
+The representation of $$CNOT$$ is
 \begin{equation}
 \Qcircuit @C=1em @R=1.5em {
 & \ctrl{1} & \qw \\